iconify/api.php/readme.md

 Upload files in root directory of your website.
 Icons server requires its own domain or sub-domain.

-File config.json is the same as config-default.json, but contains only values you have customized.
+Add custom configuration to config.php.
+Default configuration is available as reference in config-default.php.
 See [config.md](config.md)

 ### Node vs PHP